 Is telerik Schduler responsive or how to make it responsive?
 Please answer

-It is responsive and has an adaptive rendering to work even better on mobilе
+It is responsive and has an adaptive rendering to work even better on mobilе.
+Please open the following page under mobile device.

 Are there any functionality changes with using a Typescript and a RadCodeBlock?